View over Wellington from the SkyLine track and Mount KayKay.

 • Karori: This picturesque suburb features a wildlife sanctuary and great views of the city and its surrounds.

-• Traffic can be busy in Wellington during peak times.
+• Traffic can be busy in Wellington / Te Whanganui a Tara during peak times.
 If you can, avoid driving or allow extra time for your trip during these periods.

-• Driving to the airport may take longer during peak periods, so allow extra time if you have to make a flight.
+• Driving to Wellington Airport may take longer during peak periods, so allow extra time if you have to make a flight.

 • If you come across a stop sign, you are required to bring your vehicle to a complete stop before you check for oncoming traffic.

-• If you are visiting from another country, take note that in New Zealand you must keep to the left side of the road.
+• If you’re visiting from another country, take note that in New Zealand you must drive on the left side of the road.

 • If the lights are flashing amber, please give way to other traffic.

-• The speed limit on major highways linking Wellington to other New Zealand locations is generally 100km for cars.
+• The speed limit on major highways linking Wellington / Te Whanganui a Tara to other New Zealand locations is generally 100km/h for all cars including hire cars.

 During weekdays, parking fees will apply for on-street parking around the city centre.
 On weekends and public holidays, parking is not charged, but time restrictions will still apply.